Frequently Asked Questions

 Can the Calculator be used for managed lane (HOV, HOT, toll) expansions?

 The Calculator can be used to estimate induced VMT from additions of general-purpose lanes, HOV lanes, and HOT lanes.
 It should not be used to estimate induced VMT from additions of pure toll lanes without supplemental analysis.
-As documented in Volker and Handy (2022), the available empirical evidence suggests that new HOV and HOT lanes might have similar induced travel effects as general-purpose lane expansions.
+As documented in Volker and Handy (

 What types of roadways can the Calculator be used for?